Trauma-Informed Teaching: A Practical GuideTrauma-Informed Teaching: A Practical Guide for Schools: practical strategies for teachers

 5. Empowerment, voice, and choice.
 Strengths are identified and built on.
 Learners are helped to develop skills and recognise their own competence.
 Bomber (2007) argues that many traumatised children have an impaired sense of self-efficacy; small, structured opportunities to experience success can begin to repair this.

 Culture, history, and gender affect learning.
-Trauma impacts marginalised learners (van der Kolk, 2014; Perry & Szalavitz, 2006).
-Practice should acknowledge racism and poverty.
+Trauma affects marginalised learners (van der Kolk, 2014; Perry & Szalavitz, 2006), so practice should recognise racism and poverty.
 Think about each learner's background.

 These six principles are not a checklist to complete once.
 They are ongoing commitments that need to be embedded in policy, staff training, behaviour management procedures, and day-to-day classroom practice.